ianmcorvidae/omdbapi-frontend/README.md

 jsx code; precompiled versions are provided for convenience.
 Install dependencies with `npm install` and build javascript with `npm run js`.

+If you'd like caching to exist, you should install memcached, but the program will work without it.

 ## Running

 To start a web server for the application, run:

     lein ring server

+To run tests, run:

+    MEMCACHED_SERVERS="" lein test

+(This also turns off the memcached caching, which is probably a good idea while running tests)

 ## Known Imperfections